pgruetter/sdl-docs/docs/intro.md

 slug: /
 ---

-Smart Data Lake Builder is a data lake automation framework that makes loading and transforming data a breeze.
+Smart Data Lake Builder (SDL for short) is a data lake automation framework that makes loading and transforming data a breeze.
 It is implemented in Scala and builds on top of open-source big data technologies like [Apache Hadoop](https://hadoop.apache.org/) and [Apache Spark](https://spark.apache.org/), including connectors for diverse data sources (HadoopFS, Hive, DeltaLake, JDBC, Splunk,  Webservice, SFTP, JMS, Excel, Access) and file formats.

 ### A Data Lake